-Sin is the violation of the physical, spiritual, and moral law of God; sin is lawlessness.
+Sin is the violation of the physical and spiritual law of God; sin is lawlessness.
 Sin is any deviation from God's righteous laws, precepts, and principles that define how people should live their lives and worship God.
 Therefore, 'sin' is any deviation from the physical or spiritual law of God.

-Because the word 'hattat' (sin-offering) is used in relation to both the purging away of physical and ceremonial defilement and the expiation of spiritual and moral sin, the exact reason for making each sin-offering must be determined by the context of the specific animal sacrifice that is to be offered in atonement.
+Because the word 'hattat' (sin-offering) is used in relation to both the purging away of physical and ceremonial defilement and the expiation of physical and spiritual sin, the exact reason for making each sin-offering must be determined by the context of the specific animal sacrifice that is to be offered in atonement.

-In most English translations of the scriptures the word 'guilt-offering' is translated from the Hebrew word 'ashem', which has to do with the expiation of a spiritual or moral violation of God's law for which there is a punishment or penalty that must be paid for the violation of the law.
+In most English translations of the scriptures the word 'guilt-offering' is translated from the Hebrew word 'ashem', which has to do with the expiation of a physical or a spiritual violation of God's law for which there is a punishment or penalty that must be paid for the violation of the law.

-The Hebrew word 'kippurim' was translated into English as 'atone'.
-This word and its cognate verb forms are applied to the purging away of ceremonial and physical defilement as well as the setting aside of the penalty for spiritual and moral offenses.
+The Hebrew word kippurim was translated into English as atone.
+This word and its cognate verb forms are applied to the purging away of ceremonial and physical defilement, as well as the setting aside of the penalty for physical and spiritual offenses.

-The purpose of atonement was the same for each type of sin, whether it was for physical and ceremonial defilement or for spiritual and moral sins.
+The purpose of atonement was the same for each type of sin, whether it was for physical and ceremonial defilement or for physical and spiritual sins.
 The goal was to keep the tabernacle/temple and the Israelites in a condition of sinlessness in order for God to dwell among them and commune with them.